Kawoou/KWNinePatchView/README.md

 ===============

 ##How-To
-You can either simply drag and drop the `KWSwipePickerView/KWSwipePickerView` folder into your existing project or add the library as a submodule and reference `KWSwipePickerView.xcodeproj` from within your own project.
+You can either simply drag and drop the `KWNinePatchView/KWNinePatchView` folder into your existing project or add the library as a submodule and reference `KWNinePatchView.xcodeproj` from within your own project.

 --
-1. `#import "KWSwipePickerView.h"` wherever you require access to it.
+1. `#import "KWNinePatchView.h"` wherever you require access to it.

 2. Then, Use!
     ``` objective-c
-    KWSwipePickerView *swipePickerView = [[KWSwipePickerView alloc] initWithFrame:CGRectMake(0, 0, 320, 100)];
+    KWNinePatchView *ninePatchView = [[KWNinePatchView alloc] initWithImage:[UIImage imageNamed:@"button.png"]];
+    [ninePatchView setFrame:CGRectMake(30, 30, 148, 88)];
-    [self.view addSubview:swipePickerView];
+    [self.view addSubview:ninePatchView];
     ```

 <br />